jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

    Load the csv file **"covid_policy_tracker.csv"** into the Cosmos DB container **"covid19"** using Azure Data Factory

       a) Launch the data factory studio and use the copy data tool feature to load the data in the **"covid_policy_tracker.csv"** to cosmosdb "covid19" container.
       b) Please note that the data in source is of CSV format and needs to be converted to JSON when loaded into Cosmos DB container

-7. Now  you have covid data in both Azure SQL (structured) and in Cosmos db (semi structured).
-These will act as 2 sources of data in this challenge.
+7. **Your Source Data is Ready now:** Now that you have covid data in both Azure SQL (structured) and in Cosmos db (semi structured), these will act as 2 sources of data in this challenge.